-The resistance of windings – The low resistance copper cable used for the windings remains resistant and thus leads to heat loss.
+- The resistance of windings – The low resistance copper cable used for the windings remains resistant and thus leads to heat loss.

-Leakage of flux – If the core design is not good then the flux produced by the primary coil may not all be connected to the secondary coil.
+- Leakage of flux – If the core design is not good then the flux produced by the primary coil may not all be connected to the secondary coil.
 This can be reduced by considering the core of shell type.

-Eddy currents loss – The varying magnetic field not only induces secondary coil currents but also iron core currents themselves.
+- Eddy currents loss – The varying magnetic field not only induces secondary coil currents but also iron core currents themselves.
 In the iron core, these currents flow in small circles and are termed as eddy currents.

-Hysteresis – This is because of the repeated iron core magnetisation and demagnetisation induced by the alternating input current.
+- Hysteresis – This is because of the repeated iron core magnetisation and demagnetisation induced by the alternating input current.
 By using alloys such as mumetal or silicon steel, this can be reduced.

 Method to reduce the energy losses in transformer

 - To minimize the resistance of windings, thick wires with considerably low resistance are used.

 - The use of a shell style core will reduce flux loss.
 Furthermore, sound is emitted as a result of the core’s vibration, resulting in energy loss.